A Research Roadmap for Augmenting Software Engineering Processes and Software Products with Generative AI: Impact of s in SE

 \subsubsection{Review Results}

-A total of 77 were identified via direct search to be considered for inclusion in the analysis; among these, 27 passed the screening phase by applying duplicate removal, inclusion, and exclusion criteria.
+A total of 77 were identified via direct search to be considered for inclusion in the analysis; among these, 27 passed the screening phase by applying duplicate removal, inclusion, and exclusion criteria (details listed in Table~\ref{tab:Teammate-sota}).
 Among these, three secondary studies were found, and they were used to complement the information synthesized by directly analyzing primary sources.